-Order essentials to be delivered to someone who may be in need during this time.
-This may be someone you know personally, or a place that you know thrives off of donations.
-Another option is to create a care package for someone who you know is working extra hard these days like a medical professional–again, this could be someone close to home (maybe your own family member!) or someone across the country.
+Create a care package for someone who you know is working extra hard or could use a bit of surprise happiness — again, this could be someone close to home (maybe your own family member!) or someone across the country.

 Who is someone you really appreciate?
 Take some time to write them a letter about what you appreciate about them.
 If you are able, read the letter aloud to them either in person or on the phone.
 You’ll make their day and your own!

-There are many important events that are coming up in your friends’ and family members’ lives that we don’t want to forget just because we can’t celebrate how we usually would.
+There are many important events that are coming up in your friends’ and family members’ lives that we don’t want to forget.
 Pick an upcoming event such as someone’s birthday, an anniversary, or a surprise thank you celebration and start planning!
 One thing that you can do is contact all of the person’s loved ones and ask them to send you a video, a message, or a physical note that you can collect and give to the person all at once on their special day.
 You can give them guidelines such as “tell them what you love about them” or “tell them a funny memory you have with them” or you can leave it open to the sender of the message.
 You could also organize all of the person’s loved ones to call them at different times throughout the day and deliver their messages personally.
 If you had enough time to receive physical letters, you could organize them into a book or a nice box for them to keep.
-Alternatively, you could plan a “surprise” virtual event (via Zoom or something similar) where all of the guests knew that it was a party for the special person.
-You can still “theme” the event even with everyone at home.
+Alternatively, you could plan a “surprise” virtual (via Zoom or something similar) or in-person event where all of the guests knew that it was a party for the special person.
 It could be fancy or a fun costume theme, the possibilities are endless!
-Your special person will feel so loved that their day did not get overlooked just because everyone is inside.
+Your special person will feel so loved.
 If this feels overwhelming to you, pick another friend or family member to help you brainstorm and plan what would be best for your special person!

 Being considerate of others will take your children further in life than any college degree.